Mercedes-Benz Factory Worker Lawsuit: Unpaid Wages for Donning & Doffing?

 Attorneys working with ClassAction.org are looking into whether a class action lawsuit can be filed on behalf of certain Mercedes-Benz factory workers over potential labor law violations.

-Specifically, they believe hourly employees at the automaker’s Alabama and South Carolina production plants may not have been properly paid for time spent “donning and doffing,” i.e., putting on and taking off, required safety equipment.
+Specifically, they believe hourly employees at the automaker’s production plants may not have been properly paid for time spent “donning and doffing,” i.e., putting on and taking off, required safety equipment.
 The federal Fair Labor Standards Act (FLSA) requires that employees be paid for all time spent on activities that are necessary to perform their jobs, and the attorneys believe affected Mercedes-Benz factory workers could be owed unpaid overtime wages for donning and doffing time.

 Why Might Mercedes-Benz Factory Workers Be Owed Unpaid Wages?